-The Irish Sports Council have established the Local Sports Partnership initiative as a forum for sport at a local level which is charged with improving opportunities to participate in sport for every member of the community.
+The Local Sports Partnership initiative is set up to act as a forum for sport at a local level which is charged with improving opportunities to participate in sport for every member of the community.
 The key aims of the LSPs are to increase participation in sport and to ensure that local resources are used to best effect.

-Dún Laoghaire-Rathdown Sports Partnership (DLR Sports Partnership) was set up in 2007 and Shane McArdle was appointed as Sports Coordinator of this body in April 2008.
-DLR Sports Partnership works closely with the Dún Laoghaire-Rathdown County Council's Sports Development Office and other key partners to promote participation, inclusion and coordination in sport at a local level.
+Dún Laoghaire-Rathdown Sports Partnership was set up in 2008.
+DLR Sports Partnership works closely with the Dún Laoghaire-Rathdown County Council’s Sports Development Office and other key partners to promote participation, inclusion and coordination in sport at a local level.

 All those statutory bodies, organisations and groups operating in Dún Laoghaire-Rathdown with a responsibility for or interest in sports development are invited to participate in the Local Sports Partnership.
-This includes the involvement of the VECs, Local Authorities, Health Boards, FÁS, third level sector, commercial interests, sports clubs/organisations, schools and voluntary/community.
+This includes the involvement of the Local Authority, Education & Training Board, HSE, third level sector, sports clubs, schools and local voluntary/community organisations.